 - Winter: Winter in Europe generally runs from December to February.
 It is a season of cold weather, snow, and ice in many parts of the continent.
 Temperatures can range from cool to very cold, and days are short with long nights.

 Explore the best places to visit in Spring in Europe – top ideas for holidays in March, April or May:

 Where is warm in March in Europe?

+So, where is hot in March in Europe?
 There are lots of fantastic options for travellers looking to visit Europe in March, whether they want warm weather or a city break.
 As Easter often falls in March, however, it’s worth remembering this when booking a trip.
 While March will generally be quiet, Easter and the surrounding weeks before and after the Easter weekend won’t be.

+Where is hot in March Europe?
 With average daytime temperatures of 21oC, Gran Canaria is ideal for those wanting to relax on the beach or get outdoors and explore.
 The rocky cliffs of Playa del Cura, for example, are perfect for hiking, offering stunning sea views and hidden coves.